Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Conclusions

-Most notable is the sudden drop in polarisation of the comet nucleus observed in \textit{STEREO-B} data (potentially from heliocentric distances of ${\sim}20~R_{\odot}$), which then spread gradually along the comet tail.
+Most notable of the peculiar behaviours of comet C/2010 E6 (STEREO) is the sudden drop in polarisation of the comet nucleus observed in \textit{STEREO-B} data (potentially from heliocentric distances of ${\sim}20~R_{\odot}$), which then spread gradually along the comet tail.
 This was accompanied (below ${\sim}15~R_{\odot}$) by a broadening of the the intensity peak from the nucleus further down the tail.
-The broadening and brightening is consistent with that observed by e.g. \citet{KnightEtAl2010} for a typical Kreutz comet, but the drop in polarisation gives us an earlier indication of the changing processes in the near-nucleus region, proving it is a useful tool for analysis in this extreme environment.
+The broadening and brightening is consistent with that observed by e.g. \citet{KnightEtAl2010} for a typical Kreutz comet and is likely a result of fragmentation of the nucleus, but the drop in polarisation gives us an earlier indication of the changing processes in the near-nucleus region, proving it is a useful tool for analysis in this extreme environment.

-The new polarimetric signature of near-zero (\textit{STEREO-B}, high phase angles) polarisation spreading from the near-nucleus region along the tail may be explained by the sublimation of silicate particles -- i.e., the major remaining component of cometary dust -- at local temperatures exceeding their sublimation point, and with the resulting gases dampening the observed polarisation.
-This effect propagates slowly both through the ablating surface of the comet and through the dust tail, as sublimation acts as a source of cooling and therefore does not proceed at once.
-Thus a sustained brightness peak -- as observed -- can be achieved.
-The observed negative polarisation at low phase angle in \textit{STEREO-A} data may be explained as the response of the as of yet unsublimated fluffy dust particles of primarily silicate composition, though this does clash with the dampening effect of the sublimation hypothesis.